ShubhAgarwal-dev/ShubhAgarwal-dev/README.md

 - **👯 I’m looking to collaborate on**:
   - Open-source projects that involve large-scale systems or require performance optimization.
+  - Cutting-edge research in quantum and classical communication networks
-  - Solving some real world problems in general ...
+  - Interesting real world problems in general...

 ### 💻 Projects
 You can browse repositories to know about the projects I am worked on.
 Some projects which